Lucy Webb Hayes: Civil War

 When the first news of the firing on Fort Sumter reached Cincinnati, Lucy was in favor of the war.
 She felt that if she had been at Fort Sumter with a garrison of women, there might not have been a surrender.
 Her enthusiasm encouraged Rutherford to enlist as a major in the Twenty-third Ohio Volunteer Infantry.
 As often as she could, Lucy – sometimes with her mother and children – visited Rutherford in the field.
 She often assisted her brother, Dr. Joe Webb, in caring for the sick.

 In September 1862, Rutherford was injured in battle in Middleton, Maryland.
 Thinking he was hospitalized in Washington due to a paperwork error, Lucy rushed to the nation's capital.
 She eventually found Hayes in Maryland and after two weeks of convalescence, the Hayeses returned to Ohio, traveling by train with other wounded troops.

 After Rutherford returned to his regiment, Lucy became a regular visitor in Rutherford's Army camp.
 She ministered to the wounded, cheered the homesick, and comforted the dying.
 She also secured supplies from Northern civilians to better equip the Union soldiers.
 Lucy was often joined by her mother at camp and her brother Joe was the regiment's surgeon.
 The men of the 23rd Ohio Volunteer Infantry affectionately nicknamed her "Mother Lucy" for her service.
 At one point, twenty-year-old William McKinley spent hours tending a campfire because Lucy sat nearby.

 The couple's infant son, Joe, died while the family was at an Army camp.

 Congress

 While Rutherford served in Congress, Lucy joined him in Washington for its winter social season.
 Lucy regularly sat in the gallery of the House to listen to congressional debates.
 She often wore a checkered shawl so her husband could spot her.

 In 1866, the Hayeses and other congressional couples visited the scene of race riots in Memphis and New Orleans to see the damage that had been done.

-She also worked for the welfare of children and veterans.
+Lucy also worked for the welfare of children and veterans.
 The couple's nearly two-year-old son George died during this period.